ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 ---

 When I teach programming to beginners, I often recommend Anaconda or Canopy as the default environment for coding in Python.
-Such programs offer a convenient solution for someone who is just starting to learn how to code, circumventing the need to individually install Python packages and the associated cognitive overload of trying to understand what's happening "under the hood".
-While such understanding is likely to be important at some later point in the learning process, it is usually not crucial to someone who just learned what a variable or a for loop is.
+Such programs offer a convenient solution for someone who is just starting to learn how to code, simplifying the process of installing and managing Python packages.
+Also, such programs alleviate cognitive overload of trying to understand what's happening "under the hood", which might be desirable for someone who just learned what a variable or a for loop is.
-However, once a user starts to manage their own packages, things can get little tricky.
+However, once a user starts to manage their own packages and once the understanding of things "under the hood" becomes relevant, things can easily get tricky.
+This post explains a simple and consistent way to manage Python packages.

 ### 50 shades of headaches